 The market is burgeoning in the area of flexible and wearable electronics.
-They are not only incorporated into a wide array electronic devices such as displays, solar cells, automotive systems, and cell phones, they are being exploited in the fashion world.
+They are not only incorporated into a wide array of electronic devices such as displays, solar cells, automotive systems, and cell phones, they are being exploited in the fashion world.
 Flexible electronics also have enormous potential in wearable health monitoring devices and medical implants.

 But if you wanted to communicate information efficiently from these electronic devices while retaining their flexible and sometimes transparent qualities, you were stuck - until now.
 Prof. Zhaohui Zhong and his team of graduate students, Seunghyun Lee, Kyunghoon Lee, Chang-Hua Liu, and Girish S. Kulkarni, have built the first flexible, transparent digital modulator for high speed communications, made solely out of graphene.

 "One of the most important elements in communications is modulating the signal," stated Prof. Zhong.
 "If you want to broadcast music on a radio station, or send information electronically, you have to modulate and encode information into a carrier wave, and that's done by modulators."